Paahn/paahns/README.md

+*Retired project*

 Portfolio page with links to my social media and resume.
-Made with [Jekyll](https://jekyllrb.com/), HTML, SASS.
+Made with Ruby, [Jekyll](https://jekyllrb.com/), HTML, SASS.
 All pages in markdown.

-Visit website on github pages [here](https://paahn.github.io/paahns/).